aspmaker/SU-TO-BO-StickyJS/README.md

   >**Example**:
       `<button style="background-color:red;" class="stickyElement">Top Sticky Button</button>`

-If you want to set another element as a border for the sticky element, you must specify the "id" property of the element you want to set as a border.
+If you want to set another element as a top border for the sticky element, you must specify the "id" property of the element you want to set as a border.
+Attribute nama is "**data-stickyTopBorder**"
   >**Example**:
+      `<button style="background-color:red;" class="stickyElement" data-stickyTopBorder="parentDiv">Top Sticky Button</button>`

+&nbsp;
+If you want to set another element as a bottom border for the sticky element, you must specify the "id" property of the element you want to set as a border.
+Attribute nama is "**data-stickyBottomBorder**"
+  >**Example**:
-      `<button style="background-color:red;" class="stickyElement" data-stickyParent="parentDiv">Top Sticky Button</button>`
+      `<button style="background-color:red;" class="stickyElement" data-stickyBottomBorder="parentDiv">Top Sticky Button</button>`

 &nbsp;
 Auto run,find and replace sticky element: